tylerstambaugh/MK_KupSkorer/README.md

 # MK_KupSkorer

 ## You'll need to register a user with email5@addr.com, using specialKode = 'mariokart' in order to have a user with permission to create/edit players.
+Restart the app after registering the user, clear your browser cache, and you should see a new option on the index page to create/edit players.

 ## If there isn't any seed data, you'll need to create at least 2 players to skore a kup.